smatechnologies/opcon-docs/docs/Files/UI/Solution-Manager/Library/Logs/List-Log-Files.md

 - Netcom - The SMANetCom Log includes configuration type information relating to configuration parameters, basic communication information and the configuration for each LSAM machine.
 If the default value for a parameter is changed, the default value will be listed in parentheses next to the relevant parameter.

-- Netcom Trace - The SMANetCom will write all processing information into the SMANetComTrace.log.
+- NetcomTrace - The SMANetCom will write all processing information into the SMANetComTrace.log.
 The trace records written to this log will include detailed TCP/IP messages as well as socket connection errors to help with any debugging process.

 - ServMan - The SMAServMan Log includes all information relating to the management of all listed applications.